thegreatgatsby1998/alx-system_engineering-devops/0x02-shell_redirections/README.md

-print a script showing hello world and a new line
+print command that diplays hello world with a newline